- The Boliviano (Bs) is the national currency, it is divided into 100 centavos. It will be appreciated

 - US Dollars are also used a lot (almost as a second national currency).
 Generally, daily products

 are purchased using bolivianos, and for luxury or expensive items like electro domestic, audio and video, prices are systematically indicated

-in dollars.
-Since 2003, Euros are often encountered on the Bolivian exchange market, a third national currency?
+- Since 2003, Euros are often encountered on the Bolivian exchange market, a third national currency?

 One word of warning - dollar notes should not have any visible damage if they are to be accepted (it is irrational but it is like that!).